segmentio/action-destinations/docs/error-handling.md

 All Http Errors resulting from API calls are automatically captured by the framework.
 The `request` object used for making HTTP API calls has an option called `throwHttpErrors`.
 In its default state of `true`, the `request` object throws an `HttpError` which are captured and handled automatically by the framework.
 Http Errors are retried depending on the status code.
 Refer [error.ts](../packages/core/src/errors.ts) for retryable status codes.

 In case you wish to override this behavior, you can set `throwHttpErrors` explicitly to `false`.
 The `request` object would then not throw HttpError and return the `response` along with status code.
-You can then chose to throw your own version of the error or proceed with your open implementation
+You can then choose to throw your own version of the error or proceed with your open implementation.

 ### Authentication errors